-Mayor De Blasio Says He's Troubled By Video Of Unmasked NYPD Officers Pushing Masked Commuter Out Of Subway Station
+NYPD Commissioner Says Unmasked Officer Caught On Video Pushing Masked Commuter Will Be Disciplined

 The video shows the officers pushing a masked commuter out of the Eighth Street station Tuesday morning.READ MORE: Viral Video Shows Unmasked NYPD Officer Pushing Masked Commuter Out Of Subway Station

+“I think we’re better than that, I think the public deserves better than that, and frankly, I know the men and women every day are better than that, but that’s inexcusable,” Police Commissioner Dermot Shea said.MORE NEWS: ‘I’m Going To Risk It:’ CBS2 Finds Many Subway Riders Still Not Wearing Masks As MTA Starts Issuing Fines

-Police Commissioner Dermot Shea called the officers’ actions inexcusable, adding that the officers will be disciplined.
+Shea added the officers will not be fired, but they will be disciplined.